SillyTavern/SillyTavern-Docs/Usage/Core_Concepts/user-settings.md

 * Password (optional)
 * Password Confirmation

 Creating a new user automatically generates a subfolder in the /data/ directory using the user's handle as the folder name.
-Fields marked with * are required.

 #### <i class="fa-fw fa-solid fa-right-from-bracket"></i> Logout